woodstockcs/labs/water-python/README.md

 ```
 {% endspoiler %}

-Now go ahead and asign the output from get_int to a variable to store the number of minutes.
+Now go ahead and assign the output from get_int to a variable to store the number of minutes.

 {% spoiler "Hint" %}
 ```python